ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- Introduction to more advanced text analysis in DH using data from APIs
+- Introduction to foundations of text analysis with Pandas
 - Seminar discussion of what sorts of hypotheses and research questions can we answer with text analysis

 *Assignment for next class:*

-- Selected chapters from Ted Underwood, *Distant Horizons: Digital Evidence and Literary Change*.
+- Complete advanced Pandas' readings.

 *Additional readings:*

-- Ted Underwood.
-“Seven ways humanists are using computers to understand text”.
-June 4, 2015 [https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/)
 - Explore Quantifying Kissinger by Micki Kaufman [http://blog.quantifyingkissinger.com/](http://blog.quantifyingkissinger.com/)
 - David A. Smith, Ryan Cordell, and Abby Mullen, “Computational Methods for Uncovering Reprinted Texts in Antebellum Newspapers,” *American Literary History* 27, no. 3 (2015): E1–E15, doi:10.1093/alh/ajv029 and Viral Texts of 19th Century Newspapers https://viraltexts.org/
 - Funk, Kellen, and Lincoln Mullen.
 “The Spine of American Law: Digital Text Analysis and U.S. Legal Practice.”
 American Historical Review 123, no. 1 (2018).